tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 	* `let some_number = Option::<i32>::Some(5);`
 	* or `let some_number: Option<i32> = Some(5);`
 * also `let no_number : Option<i32> = None;`
+* Using the enum means that you have explicitely opted in to allowing null values
+	* and so must explicitely account for the possiblity of n